RESEARCHERS PLEASE NOTE

 PLEASE CONTACT HUNTER NEW ENGLAND MENTAL HEALTH WITH YOUR ENQUIRY.

 - a History of Morisset Hospital, first edition is out of print.
-The second edition is now available as an ebook from Amazon.
-A second edition, paperback, will be available late 2020 or early 2021.
+An ebook version is available from Amazon.
+A second edition, paperback, will be launched early-September 2021.
+Similar to the first edition with about 40 extra pages of information.
+Price will be $40.

 Morisset Hospital is a psychiatric hospital